Amelia Jeans - MA, Adv Dip, MBACP, UKCP

 I think of myself as a companion and facilitator in your exploration.
 There are no complicated techniques - just a conversation between two people that is honest and exploratory, as well as caring and respectful.
-Sometimes just hearing yourself say out loud the things you have been feeling can give you relief and clarity.
-I bring energy, warmth, sensitivity and frankness to my client relationships; together we can try to work towards a deep understanding of your experience, looking at the situation from different perspectives and new angles, so that you can reach some clarity and a chance to feel better.
+Sometimes just hearing yourself say out loud the things you have been feeling can give you relief.
+I bring energy, warmth, sensitivity and frankness to my client relationships; together we can try to work towards a deep understanding of your experience, looking at your situation from different perspectives and new angles, so that you can reach some clarity and a chance to feel better.

 As well as providing therapy for individuals, I also offer counselling for couples - if you feel that you would like some help in working out what is happening in your relationship and what to do to repair the partnership - then I can facilitate better communication between you without the blame that can hinder a resolution.
 Often just being able to understand each other's feelings rather than blame each other can help to deepen your relationship and mend any rupture.

 I have gained my experience by training in - and working for - the NHS, latterly providing therapy in GP surgeries.
 My original background was in the corporate world, so I understand many of the pressures and expectations of the workplace as well as maintaining a balanced family life.
 I am also a lecturer in psychotherapy and counselling at Regent's University where I did my own training in existential psychotherapy